mstksg/inCode/copy/entries/huffman-3.md

 so 58% is pretty much the asymptotic compression rate.

-At this point it's not as snappy (performance wise) as we'd like; a compressing a 3.1M file is not "slow", but you probably won't be compressing a gigabyte.
+At this point it's not as snappy (performance wise) as we'd like; a compressing a 3.1M file is not "super slow" (it takes seven seconds on my computer), but you probably won't be compressing a gigabyte.
 We'll look into performance in a later post!

 Decoding
 --------